 Joyce, O’Casey, Beckett – you can’t even cross the Liffey without acknowledging Dublin’s literary heritage in the names of its bridges.

-So yes, for a thorough literary tour, there is the option to get out the map and go wandering.
-Make a Yeatsian pilgrimage to Sandymount Avenue to the house where William Butler was born.
+For a thorough literary tour of Dublin, there is the option to get out the map and go wandering.

-Travel south a bit along the coast to see the Martello Tower where Joyce spent six nights in 1904, before Oliver St John Gogarty fired a gun in his direction, prompting not only Joyce’s swift exit, but also the opening scene of Ulysses.
+You could make a Yeatsian pilgrimage to Sandymount Avenue, where you’ll find the house W.B. was born in.
+Travel south along the coast and you’ll see the Martello Tower where Joyce spent six nights in 1904.
+That was just before Oliver St. John Gogarty fired a gun in his direction, prompting not only Joyce’s swift exit, but also the opening of Ulysses.

 A Beckett fan would make their journey out of town, far from any dismal garret, to his birthplace on Foxrock’s leafy Brighton Road.

 And then there are the addresses that are inextricable from Joyce: the ‘Dead’ house on Usher’s Quay, where the famous story was set, and Sweny’s Pharmacy on Lincoln Place, where Bloom bought his famous bar of lemon-scented soap.

 Or you could simply place yourself in the hands of a learned storyteller and be entertainingly guided through Dublin’s best literary sights.

 Every single night, as the city empties of office workers, Colm Quilligan and a partner put on the Dublin Literary Pub Crawl.
 Beginning in The Duke pub, it is an engaging piece of street theatre with nods to many of our city’s literary heroes.

 The night Dublin.ie attends, Quilligan is joined by television and theatre actor Frank Smith.
 About fifteen tourists are here too, mainly from the US and the UK, butterfly-sipping from glasses of stout.